svhawkins/nsynth-yamnet/README.md

 3. confusion matrices for every label
 4. There is also a new window opened for each training progress on the network(s), which can be used to manually save accuracy and loss figures during training.

-To NOT have these figures generated, do the following before running:
-1. To not generate histograms, comment out lines 6-22 (or just don't run that cell at all)
-2. To not generate spectrograms, comment out lines 104, 106, 107, and lines 115-121 in `function [features, labels] = featureLabelExtract(adsSubset)`
-3. To not generate confusion matrices, commment out lines 74 and 75.
-4. To not show training progress
-   1. In `trainingOptions` set the `"Plots"` parameter to `"None"` (from `"training-progress"`) on line 64.
-This prohibits a new training progress window.
-   2. In `traningOptions` verbose training output (text based) can be disabled by setting `"Verbose"` to `false` (from `true`) on line 58.

 # Licensing
 The dataset is made available by Google Inc. under a Creative Commons Attribution 4.0 International (CC BY 4.0)